Mathematics (MATH)

 Typically Offered: Fall and spring

 A survey of elementary principles of logic, emphasizing the nature of proof.
 Standard methods of proof will be illustrated with examples from various branches of mathematics, including set theory and the theory of functions and relations.
-Other possible sources of examples include the calculus, number theory, theory of equations, topology of the real line.
+Other possible sources of examples include calculus, number theory, theory of equations, and topology of the real line.
 3 hours seminar.
 (005530)

 Grade Basis: Graded